Adele aus der Ohe

 Adele (Adelheit Johanne Auguste Hermine) aus der Ohe (11 February 1861 – 8 December 1937) was a German concert pianist and composer.
-Her compositions, including the Suite No. 2 in E major, Op.
-8, were published by G. Schirmer Inc.
+Her compositions were published by G. Schirmer Inc.

 Life

 Adele aus der Ohe was born in Hanover.
 She initially studied with Theodor Kullak, where American pianist and chronicler Amy Fay heard her playing.
 Calling her "a little fairy of a scholar, ten years old," Fay wrote: "I heard her play a concerto of Beethoven the other day with orchestral accompaniment and a great cadenza by Moscheles, absolutely perfectly.
 She never missed a note all the way through."

 Aus der Ohe was one of the few child prodigies accepted as a pupil by Franz Liszt; she began studying with him at the age of 12 and stayed with him for seven years (1877–1884), making her American debut playing his First Piano Concerto in the Steinway Hall in New York on 23 December 1886.
-She promoted Liszt's music throughout her career; having Richard Watson Gilder written a poem about such interpretations.
+She promoted Liszt's music throughout her career; Richard Watson Gilder wrote a poem about such interpretations.

-Aus der Ohe was a friend of Pyotr Ilyich Tchaikovsky as well, whose First Piano Concerto she performed under the composer's baton at the inaugural concert of Carnegie Hall in New York, as well as at his final concert in St. Petersburg, where the Pathétique Symphony was premiered.
+Aus der Ohe was also a friend of Pyotr Ilyich Tchaikovsky, whose First Piano Concerto she performed under the composer's baton at the inaugural concert of Carnegie Hall in New York, as well as at his final concert in St. Petersburg, where the Pathétique Symphony was premiered.

 She subsequently settled in the United States, touring there for seventeen consecutive seasons.
 She returned to Germany in 1906 and died in Berlin in 1937.